 Read the rule and check the scope

-Open Source Watch records and run one tariff estimate without treating the page as legal or broker advice.
+Open official action records and run one tariff estimate without treating the page as legal or broker advice.

-Use this public entry point to understand whether a China-origin import scope needs Section 301 exclusion review, then move into Analyst when the answer has to be saved, recalculated, and handed off.
+Use this public entry point to understand whether a China-origin import scope needs Section 301 exclusion review, then upgrade to Paid when the answer needs full exclusion detail and source-backed PDF/CSV export.

-Open Source Watch records and run one tariff estimate without treating the page as legal or broker advice.
+Open official action records and run one tariff estimate without treating the page as legal or broker advice.

-Use Analyst for ranked review, recalculation, source trail, and memo-ready handoff when the exclusion question affects real work.
+Use Paid for full exclusion detail and source-backed PDF/CSV export when the exclusion question affects real work.

 Start with the HTS and origin, then check whether a Chapter 99 Section 301 line, exclusion window, or expiration signal changes the tariff stack.

-Use public signals to identify the notice, then save the scope when the product needs recurring monitoring or an exportable source trail.
+Use public signals to identify the notice, then move to Paid when the product needs repeat review or an exportable duty breakdown.

 No. The Chapter 99 reference has to be read with HTS classification, origin, effective dates, and any product-specific exclusion conditions.